azsdk/azsdk-docs/05-Alerting-and-Monitoring/Readme.md

 	| where ControlStatus == "Failed"
 	| summarize  AggregatedValue = count() by ResourceGroup
 	| count
-- List: The below query shows list of resource groups that have one or more baseline controls failing along with the number of failed controls for each resource group.
+- List: The below query shows list of resource groups that have one or more controls failing along with the number of failed controls for each resource group.
 	``` AIQL
 	AzSDK_CL
 	| where TimeGenerated > ago(3d)